Equivariant infinite loop space theory, the space level story: Proofs of technical results about the Segal machine

-If $M$ is a topological monoid, we use its product to define a simplicial space $B_\sbt M$ with $B_nM = M^n$.
-Then $|B_{\sbt}M|$ is just the classical classifying space $BM$.
-When $M$ is commutative, $B_\sbt M$ is the simplicial space obtained by pullback of the evident special $\sF$-space with $n$th space $M^n$.
+If $M$ is a topological monoid, we use its product to define a simplicial space $B_{*} M$ with $B_nM = M^n$.
+Then $|B_{*}M|$ is just the classical classifying space $BM$.
+When $M$ is commutative, $B_{*} M$ is the simplicial space obtained by pullback of the evident special $\sF$-space with $n$th space $M^n$.
 When $X$ is a special $\sF$-space its first space $X_1$ plays the role of $M$.
 Since $X_0=*$, $X_1$ has a specified unit element $e$.
 Spaces of the form $X_1$ for a special $\sF$-space $X$ give the Segal version of an $E_{\infty}$-space.

 It makes sense to ask that a simplicial space $X$ be reduced and special, since we can use iterated face maps to define Segal maps $X_n\rtarr X_1^n$.
-The Segal maps of $\sF$-spaces are the images under $F$ of these more general Segal maps.
+The Segal maps of $\sF$-spaces pull back along the map $F\colon \DE^{op}\rtarr \sF$ of \autoref{SEGALsimp} to examples of these more general Segal maps.
 Then $X_1$ is a Hopf space with product induced by a homotopy inverse to the second Segal map and the map $d_1\colon X_2\rtarr X_1$.
-When $X$ is an $\sF$-space, $\ph_2 = Fd_1$.
+Since $\varphi_2 = Fd_1$, this product on reduced special simplicial spaces generalizes the product on the space $X_1$ of a special $\sF$-space $X$.
 Spaces of the form $X_1$ for a reduced special simplicial space $X$ give the Segal version of an $A_{\infty}$-space.
-The group completion theorem for (reduced) special $\sF$-spaces is a special case of the following more general group completion theorem.
+The group completion theorem for (reduced) special $\sF$-spaces is a special case of the following more general result.